x Lanik Septic Service

 • Cracks or damage to the box walls and lid

-• Signs of corrosion or deterioration
+• Signs of corrosion or deterioration in concrete or plastic

-• Integrity of inlet and outlet pipes
+• Integrity of inlet and outlet pipes at connection points

 Water Distribution

-• Proper water levels inside the box
+• Proper water level is maintained inside the box

-• Clogs or blockages in distribution lines
+• Clogs or blockages identified in any distribution line

 Seals and Connections